IvanJosipovic/fork-FastTreeDataGrid/README.md

 - Live dashboards using `FastTreeDataGridStreamingSource<T>` and `FastTreeDataGridHybridSource<T>`.
 - A widget gallery highlighting text, icon, badge, checkbox, slider, and custom draw widgets.
 - Variable-height and adaptive row layouts alongside uniform grids.
-- Virtualization diagnostics tab illustrating provider registration, metrics capture, and virtualization settings in action.
+- Virtualization tab featuring a 1B-row pseudo-random provider and a REST-backed Hacker News provider that showcase the virtualization stack.

 ## Next steps